ozyx/huemanity/README.md

    know your IP.
 2. This doesn't have fancy state serialisation or such as of this point.
 Wether or not this is in scope is debatable in my head.
+3. A lot of the `Result` Enums aren't handled correctly so the package is prone to panic